 Emmanuel Anglican College is situated on approximately 6ha of land in Ballina.
 Architecturally designed in keeping with the style and climate of northern New South Wales, learning takes place in an outstanding physical environment with open, contemporary and innovative learning facilities.
 A wide variety of co-curricular activities are offered and the College has exceptional facilities to support these activities as well.

 Building commenced on the site in Horizon Drive in 1999 and the College has continued to add to its infrastructure as the College community grows and develops:

-In 2004, a large 2-storey Science and Technology Centre was constructed, allowing us to enhance delivery of these key learning areas.
-In 2010, we opened a new 2-storey library - called the Joan Pickup Library (after the College's first teacher) - featuring the latest in information technology and learning resources.
+In 2004, a large 2-storey Science and Technology Centre was constructed, allowing the College to enhance delivery of these key learning areas.
+The specialist facilities included two science laboratories, a preparation room, two computer rooms and seven classrooms.

 St Mary's Anglican Parish provides the church for use on formal chapel occasions.

 With such a large site, the College Council has developed a College Master Plan that provides for our continuing long-term growth.